Neuropathology and Neuromuscular Pathology

 - Denervation

-- Routine muscle histologic examination and histochemical studied (standard panel: H&E, Gomori trichrome, NADH, ATPase at low and high pH, PAS, Oil red O, SDH, (OX))
+- Routine muscle histologic examination and histochemical studiesd (standard panel: H&E, Gomori trichrome, NADH, ATPase at low and high pH, PAS, Oil red O, SDH, C(OX))

 - Additional histochemical stains as indicated: Congo red, myophosphorylase, myoadenylate deaminase

-- Immunohistochemical staining is available for workup myositis (MHC class I and II, CD3, CD20, CS45, and immunofluorescent studied as needed) and various muscular dystrophies (Dystrophin N and C- terminals and rod domain), Utrophin, Calseolin 3, Sarcoglycans (alpha, beta, delta, and gamma), Dysferlin, Merosin, laminins, A/C, alpha – dystroglycan, collagen VI, and Emerin.
+- Immunohistochemical staining is available for workup myositis (MHC class I and II, CD3, CD20, CDS45, and immunofluorescent studiesd as needed) and various muscular dystrophies (Dystrophin N and C- terminals and rod domain), Utrophin, Cavlseolin 3, Sarcoglycans (alpha, beta, delta, and gamma), Dysferlin, Merosin, laminins, A/C, alpha – dystroglycan, collagen VI, and Emerin.

 - We routinely fix a small portion of each muscle biopsy in glutaraldehyde in the event electron microscopy (EM) is necessary.